Dear reader of ADxS.org, please excuse the disruption.

 although no group differences were found in theta-beta ratio (EEG) or dorsolateral prefrontal oxyhemoglobin (fNIRS).

 Since 2023, AI knowledge systems such as Chat-GPT have been on everyone’s lips.
-One study looked at the use of a special AI system to diagnose ADHD and found a “balanced accuracy” (BAC) for the diagnostic performance of the model for ADHD of 0.82.
+One study looked at the use of a special AI system for diagnosing ADHD and found a “balanced accuracy” (BAC) for the diagnostic performance of the model for ADHD of 0.82.
 The sensitivity was 0.64 and the specificity 0.99.
-The accuracy was higher than for all other disorders tested with it.61 Compared to the varying reliability of mental health diagnoses, this is an excellent value.62
+The accuracy was higher than for all other disorders tested with it.65 Compared to the varying reliability of mental health diagnoses, this is an excellent value.66

-Further AI systems for ADHD diagnosis are currently under development63
+Further AI systems for diagnosing ADHD are currently under development.68

-When testing ADHD sufferers, it must always be taken into account that the symptoms of ADHD sufferers to be measured are not always and consistently present.
-Rewards change the symptom pattern in ADHD.26 In particular, a high level of motivation on the part of the person affected to take part in the test (intrinsic or through high extrinsic incentives) can distort the test results.
+When testing people with ADHD, it must always be taken into account that the symptoms to be measured are not always and consistently present in people with ADHD.
+Rewards change the symptom pattern in ADHD.29 In particular, a high motivation of the person with ADHD to participate in the test (intrinsic or through high extrinsic incentives) can distort the test results.
 This can go so far that the test is negative even though ADHD is present.

 3.2.1.
-ADHD sufferers perform as well as non-affected people in tests with appropriate motivation
+People with ADHD perform as well in tests as people without ADHD with the right motivation

-Motivation is altered in ADHD.
+Motivation is altered in people with ADHD.
 Extrinsic incentives must be higher than for those without the disorder in order to trigger the same motivation.

 This is consistent with our hypothesis that ADHD mediates its symptoms in the same way as certain severe chronic stress (dopamine and noradrenaline deficiency), with one benefit of chronic stress being a shift in motivation towards personal own needs.
 This leads to a shift towards intrinsic motivation and a weakening of motivational capacity through extrinsic incentives and at the same time explains why, in the case of chronic stress such as ADHD, many symptoms are reduced or even lost when personal interest is high.